Post: 10 Actionable HR Insights Executives Demand in 2026

 - Deloitte’s Global Human Capital Trends research identifies skills-based workforce planning as one of the top-three priorities for executive teams entering periods of strategic transformation.

-- Quantify the build-buy-borrow cost for each gap: internal development timeline and cost, external hire timeline and cost, and contractor/partnership option.
+- Quantify the build-buy-borrow cost for each gap: internal development timeline and cost, external hire timeline and cost, and contractor or partnership option.

-Verdict: Skills gaps are strategy execution risks.
+Skills gaps are strategy execution risks.
 Framed that way, they belong on the executive agenda — not buried in an L&D quarterly report.
+The automation layer that enables real-time skills inventory tracking is explored in our breakdown of 11 transformative AI applications for HR and recruiting.

 5. Succession Bench Depth for All Key Positions